 for all $i, j \in C$.
 This means that the total, or aggregated, input to a node in $C$ from all nodes in $C'$ is the same (see Fig.~\ref{fig:toyexamples}).
 The condition $C \neq C'$ results in `external' equitability, and is included since the internal connectivity in each cluster does not play a role in cluster synchronisation, as shown above, due to the non-invasiveness of the coupling function (which implies $\bh_i^\text{int}=\mathbf{0}$ for all $i$).
-Note that condition \eqref{eq:structural-equitability} is often called \emph{external equitable partition} in the literature, and has been extensively related to cluster synchronisation \cite{schaub2016graph, sorrentino2016complete,groupoid_formalism}.
+Note that condition \eqref{eq:structural-equitability} is always satisfied when $\cP$ is the partition into one cluster (the condition becomes empty and thus true by convention) or $N$ clusters.

-It is easy to show that structural equitability implies dynamical equitability for any cluster synchronised solution (see SI).
-We will show that, under a natural cluster linear independence condition (next section), dynamical and structural equitability are in fact equivalent for cluster-synchronised solutions, and relate them more generally to cluster synchronisation (in the two sections after that).
+It is easy to show that external equitability implies dynamical equitability for any cluster synchronised solution (see SI).
+We will show that, under a natural cluster linear independence condition (next section), dynamical and external equitability are in fact equivalent for cluster-synchronised solutions, and relate them more generally to cluster synchronisation (in the two sections after that).

-In the SI, we study several definitions of dynamical and structural equitability and their relationships in more detail, and justify our choices above.
+In the SI, we study several definitions of dynamical and external equitability and their relationships in more detail, and justify our choices above.

-\section{Independent cluster synchronisation}
+\subsection{Independent cluster synchronisation}

-We call a cluster \emph{independent} if the coupling functions (across clusters, and layers) with all other clusters are linearly independent over trajectories.
+We call a cluster-synchronised solution \emph{independent} if the coupling functions (across clusters, and layers) with all other clusters are linearly independent over trajectories.
 Formally, given $\cP$ a partition and $\vec\bx$ a $\cP$-synchronised solution, we call the solution $\vec\bx$ $\cP$-\emph{independent} if, for each $C \in \cP$, the $M \cdot (|\cP|-1)$ functions

 are linearly independent over the time domain $T$, where we write $\bx_C(t)$ for the synchronised solution on $C$ (i.e.~$\bx_C(t)=\bx_i(t)$ for all $i \in C$), and similarly for $\bx_{C'}$ (see the SI for full details).
 We call this \emph{(linearly) independent cluster synchronisation}: cluster synchronisation (Eq.~\eqref{eq:cluster-synchronisation}) with linearly independent coupling functions over trajectories (Eq.~\eqref{eq:cluster-independence}).
 We note that Eq.~\eqref{eq:cluster-independence} is always satisfied if $\cP$ is the partition into one cluster (as empty conditions are true by convention) or $N$ clusters (singleton partition), corresponding to global respectively no synchronisation.